 Daybreak Twin Lakes Monthly Publications:

-Virtual Dementia Tour: This educational experience is ideal for caregivers and others who work with people with dementia.The Virtual Dementia Tour is a scientifically proven method of training designed to build sensitivity and awareness in individuals caring for those with dementia.
-The VDT combines scholarly resources with a simulation tool kit that enables caregivers to experience for themselves the physical and mental challenges facing those with dementia and Alzheimer’s disease.
-More than 500,000 people in 14 countries have experienced The Virtual Dementia Tour which is now available in five languages.
-The Virtual Dementia Tour is a product of Second Wind Dreams®Founder, P.K.
-Beville.
+Dementia Live: This educational experience is ideal for caregivers and others who work with people with dementia.The Dementia Live Experience is a scientifically proven method of training designed to build sensitivity and awareness in individuals caring for those with dementia, combining scholarly resources with a simulation tool kit that enables caregivers to experience for themselves the physical and mental challenges facing those with dementia and Alzheimer’s disease.

 Local Support Groups: Support Groups for caregivers are available as well as information and referral to other community resources.